fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ```

-the new state, which we get by taking all of the notes from the old state, except for the changed note, which we replace with it's copy, is then returned:
+A new state is then returned.
+We create it by taking all of the notes from the old state except for the desired note, which we replace with its slightly altered copy:

 ```js
 state.map(note =>